National Allergy Helpline

 If you have had adrenaline, do not stand or walk anywhere, even to the bathroom, ambulance or emergency department, until a nurse or doctor has said it’s safe for you to do so.
 This is usually a minimum of one hour after one dose of adrenaline or 4 hours if more than one dose is given.

-4) Access to a personal adrenaline injector in all healthcare settings
+4) Access to a personal adrenaline device in all healthcare settings

 What the standard says:

-A patient who has an adrenaline injector has access to it for self-administration during all healthcare encounters.
-This includes patients keeping their adrenaline injector safely at their bedside during a hospital admission.
+A patient who has an adrenaline device has access to it for self-administration during all healthcare encounters.
+This includes patients keeping their adrenaline device safely at their bedside during a hospital admission.

 What this means for you:

-If you have a personal adrenaline injector (such as an Anapen® or EpiPen®) and know how to use it, you should:
+If you have a personal adrenaline device and know how to use it, you should:

-• Tell your healthcare team that you have an adrenaline injector and arrange with them to keep it near you during your care.
+• Tell your healthcare team that you have an adrenaline device and arrange with them to keep it near you during your care.

-• Keep the adrenaline injector with your ASCIA Action Plan for Anaphylaxis in an unlocked location that you can easily reach.
+• Keep the adrenaline device with your ASCIA Action Plan for Anaphylaxis in an unlocked location that you can easily reach.

-If you believe you are having an allergic reaction and experience symptoms such as breathing difficulties, faintness, swelling of your tongue or tightness in your throat while in a healthcare service, lie down (or sit with your legs outstretched if breathing is difficult), use your adrenaline injector as soon as possible and alert a staff member immediately.
+If you believe you are having an allergic reaction and experience symptoms such as breathing difficulties, faintness, swelling of your tongue or tightness in your throat while in a healthcare service, lie down (or sit with your legs outstretched if breathing is difficult), use your adrenaline device as soon as possible and alert a staff member immediately.
+If a staff member is not close by, you can use your call button which is by your hospital bed if you can safely reach it.
+It is important that you do not stand up and walk to get help.

 5) Observation time following anaphylaxis